 Age: Dec. at 48 (1900-1948)

-Teresa Graves was an American actress and singer.
-As the star of the 1974 Get Christie Love!, Graves is credited as being the first African-American woman to star in her own hour-long drama television series. ...more on Wikipedia
+Teresa Graves (January 10, 1948 – October 10, 2002) was an American actress and singer.
+As the star of the 1974 Get Christie Love!, Graves is credited as being the first black woman to star in her own hour-long drama television series. ...more on Wikipedia

 Age: Dec. at 54 (1948-2002)

-Kim Ki-young was a South Korean film director, known for his intensely psychosexual and melodramatic horror films, often focusing on the psychology of their female characters.
+Kim Ki-young (October 10, 1919 – February 5, 1998) was a South Korean film director, known for his intensely psychosexual and melodramatic horror films, often focusing on the psychology of their female characters.
 Kim was born in Seoul during the colonial period, raised in Pyongyang, where he became interested in theater and cinema.
 In Korea after the end of World War II, he studied dentistry while becoming involved in the theater.
 During the Korean War, he made propaganda films for the United States Information Service.
 In 1955, he used discarded movie equipments to produce his first two films.
-With the success of these two films Kim formed his own production company and produced popular melodramas for the rest of the ...more on Wikipedia
+With the success of these two films Kim formed his own production company and produced popular ...more on Wikipedia

 Age: Dec. at 79 (1919-1998)